+Newcomers.
 The ‘Newcomers’ Table’ which is set up each week does need orienteers who feel that they would like to give to others some of their excitement in our sport and to pass on some basic introductory messages.
-A table without enthusiastic and experienced orienteers is nothing.
-Please consider giving a bit of your time (you can still go on your run – before or after) so that this great initiative of our club is maintained.
-Spread the load – this shouldn’t just be the responsibility of a couple of people in the club.
-There are orange caps to wear and these can be used on the day for identification of you as a helper – they are in the box at the Newcomers’ Table.
+This will probably most important next Saturday (7 June) at Maldon.
+The event has been advertised in the local Maldon newssheet and the Primary School as one that would be good for local people to taste orienteering.
+So could people please think of this and be available to help if needed.
+Please consider giving a bit of your time (you can still go on your run – before or after) so that you can spread the load.

 Bendigo Primary Schools Champs.
 Friday 6th June at 10am.
 We are looking for more people to help in this important event.
 We have a few but are after as many as we can get to make it a bit easier all round.
 If you have a few hours to spare on that day (or can alter your schedule to suit) could you please advise David Jones on email@example.com It would be great if you could help – it is an important event and it is a fun day.

 RouteGadget Orienteering Australia has installed the latest version of RouteGadget on its website which is a utility for drawing and comparing orienteering routes on a map.
 It can be accessed at http://rg.orienteering.asn.au/.
 Some background information on RouteGadget can be found at http://support.orienteering.asn.au/.
 The number of articles on it will expand as required.